-- A. Be from the same model line or machine type; - B. Either share the same form factor (i.e., rack-mounted, blade, pedestal) or share the same mechanical and electrical designs with only superficial mechanical differences to enable a design to support multiple form factors; - C. Either share processors from a single defined processor series or share processors that plug into a common socket type. - D. Share PSUs that perform with efficiencies greater than or equal to the efficiencies at all required load points specified in Section 3.2 (i.e., 10%, 20%, 50%, and 100% of maximum rated load for single-output; 20%, 50%, and 100% of maximum rated load for multi-output). - 2) Product Family Tested Product Configurations: - A. Purchase Consideration Variations: - Low-end Performance Configuration: The combination of Processor Socket Power, PSUs, Memory, Storage (HDD/SDD), and I/O devices that represents the lower-price or lower-performance computing platform within the Product Family. - (2) High-end Performance Configuration: The combination of Processor Socket Power, PSUs, Memory, Storage (HDD/SDD), and I/O devices that represents either the higher-price or higher-performance computing platform within the Product Family. - B. Typical Configuration: - Typical Configuration: A product configuration that lies between the Minimum and Maximum Power configurations and is representative of a deployed product with high volume sales. - C. Power Utilization Variations: - (1) Minimum Power Configuration: The minimum configuration that is able to boot and execute supported OSs.
-The Minimum Configuration contains the lowest Processor Socket Power, least number of installed PSUs, Memory, Storage (HDD/SDD), and I/O devices, that is both offered for sale and capable of meeting ENERGY STAR requirements. - (2) Maximum Power Configuration: The vendor-selected combination of components that maximize power usage within the Product Family once assembled and operated.
-The Maximum Configuration contains the highest Processor Socket Power, greatest number of installed PSUs, Memory, Storage (HDD/SDD), and I/O devices that is both offered for sale and capable of meeting ENERGY STAR requirements.
+- A. Be from the same model line or machine type; - B. Either share the same form factor (i.e., rack-mounted, blade, pedestal) or share the same mechanical and electrical designs with only superficial mechanical differences to enable a design to support multiple form factors; - C. Either share processors from a single defined processor series or share processors that plug into a common socket type. - D. Share PSUs that perform with efficiencies greater than or equal to the efficiencies at all required load points specified in Section 3.2 (i.e., 10%, 20%, 50%, and 100% of maximum rated load for single-output; 20%, 50%, and 100% of maximum rated load for multi-output).

+2) Product Family Tested Product Configurations:

+A. Purchase Consideration Variations:

+- (1) Low-end Performance Configuration: The combination of Processor Socket Power, PSUs, Memory, Storage (HDD/SDD), and I/O devices that represents the lower-price or lower-performance computing platform within the Product Family. - (2) High-end Performance Configuration: This configuration shall include the highest processer performance per socket, as represented by the highest numerical value resulting from the multiplication of the processor count by the frequency in GHz, offered for sale and capable of meeting ENERGY STAR requirements.1